johnshearing/PrivateKeyVault/README.md

 #### Preventing the **Evil Maid** or **Maid in the Middle** Attack
-In this attack someone who gains physical access to you PrivateKeyVault puts a keylogger on the boot partition of your SD card without you knowing about it so that the next time you log in you will be giving away your password.
+In this attack someone who gains physical access to you PrivateKeyVault puts a malware keylogger on the boot partition of your SD card without you knowing about it so that the next time you log in you will be giving away your password.
+In the alternative, the attacker could put a hardware keylogger inside your keyboard or on the raspberry pi computer board or perhaps on the touchscreen circuit board or maybe hiden in a USB port...
-So keep your cloned sd card in a secure location and packaged in such a way that you will know if someone has tampered with it.
+So keep your cloned sd cards in a secure location and packaged in such a way that you will know if someone has tampered with it.
+Also keep your PrivateKeyVault in a secure location and packaged in such away that you will know if someone has tamperedd with it.

 <img src="/images/ReadmeImages/WireTies.jpg">